Space-Edge 25/26

 Pre-Application Information Session

-We recommend that all applicants attend our pre-application information session before submitting an application.
-The info session will be hosted online on October 22, 2025 at TIME TBA.
+We recommend that all applicants watch the recording of our pre-application information session before submitting an application.

 Program timeline